 Last week I went over to her house.
 We lay in deck chairs in her back yard and we talked about the job.
 About crime, lawyers, and what it means to give so much of your life to exploring dark stories.

 Susan Randall does criminal defense work in both federal and state court.
 She also does civil litigation.
 In the past ten years she’s started to focus on creative storytelling that’s necessary in sentencing mitigation work.
 She works primarily in Vermont but has worked all over the country.
-She runs Vermont Private Eye with her partner, Andrew Bartnick.
+She runs Vermont Private Eye.

 Possibly Related Episodes